bcgov/digital-trust-toolkit/credentials/credential-bc-mines-act-permit.md

 ## 1.8 Objectives

-To allow mine operators to hold proof of an operating permit in a verifiable credential format that is both secure and tamperproof.
+To allow mine operators to hold evidence of an operating permit in a verifiable credential format that is both secure and tamperproof.

 ## 1.9 Principles